 #2.
 Encrypt all data in storage and in transit

-Unencrypted digital data is highly vulnerable to a breach, even if access to the device or user account storing or transmitting it is protected by multiple user verification layers.
+Unencrypted digital data is highly vulnerable to a breach, even if access to the device or user account is protected by multiple user verification layers.
 For example, data being transmitted over a poorly secured wireless network, such as a public WiFi hotspot, is especially vulnerable to eavesdroppers and man-in-the-middle attacks.

 All healthcare data should be encrypted, whether it’s in storage or being transmitted.
 Cloud storage services must provide encryption in order to meet HIPAA compliance requirements.
 Moreover, all online communication channels, such as instant messaging and telemedicine services, should have full end-to-end encryption enabled.